peterhj/monosodium/README.md

 constructors that initialize its inner buffer with zero-valued bytes or random bytes (using `randombytes_buf`).

+### CryptoSlice and CryptoSliceMut

+`util::CryptoBuf` has functions `borrow` and `borrow_mut` that return slice-like wrapper types.
+These implement higher-level APIs, rather than the lower-level APIs in the crate top-level based on byte slices.

 ### HashCryptoBuf

 There is a related struct, `util::HashCryptoBuf`, that additionally implements